Build an auditable LLM cost ledger from usage traces, cache decisions, output contracts, offline batch work, and release budget gates.

 3total=$0.007200

-OpenAI's documented prompt caching applies automatically for prompts of at least 1,024 tokens, depends on exact matching at the beginning of the prompt, and reports cached prefix tokens in usage.prompt_tokens_details.cached_tokens.[3]
-That gives the application one actionable design rule: put stable instructions and shared evidence first, then dynamic customer data.
+OpenAI's documented prompt caching applies automatically for prompts of at least 1,024 tokens, depends on exact matching at the beginning of the prompt, and reports the cached prefix count under cached_tokens in the response usage details.[4]
+The application design rule is direct: put stable instructions and shared evidence first, then dynamic customer data.

 A prefix hit isn't a stored response.
 The support model still answers the current question and still incurs output spend.